gooddata/GoodData-CL/cli-distro/examples/sfdc/README.md

 # Loading your SalesForce data into GoodData

-**ATTENTION: This example requires the GoodData release 33 which is not generally available yet</h1>**

 ## About this example

 The SFDC example shows how to create a GoodData project that models basic SFDC modules and populate it directly from your SFDC.